tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 Proposals aimed at detecting small planets in 2-minute cadence data are therefore now solicited.

 ## Availability of funds
-It is anticipated that > $3.0M will be avalible in Cycle 4.
+It is anticipated that > $3.0M will be available in Cycle 4.
 Note that additional unfunded GI targets may be selected and observed, if target resources permit.
 TESS 2-minute and 20-second cadence observations are open to all scientists at U.S. or non-U.S. institutions.
 TESS GI funding is open to all individuals who are identified as Principal Investigators and employed at U.S. institutions.
 Scientists participating in the TESS mission, including members of the Follow-up Team, are permitted to propose to the GI program and are subject to the same program rules as the rest of the science community.

 The dollar amounts assigned to each proposal category are maximum award amounts and are roughly listed below,

- * Small proposals - $50,000.
+ * Small proposals - $70,000.
- * Large proposals - $200,000.
+ * Large proposals - $250,000.
  * Ground-based projects - $500,000

 Funding for selected programs typically starts upon availability of data to the public archive at [MAST](data-access.html).
 Note that there is no exclusive use period associated with any TESS data.

 ## Writing the proposal

 The GI office welcomes proposals addressing compelling scientific questions in almost any area of astrophysics and planetary science provided the required observations are amenable to the operational characteristics and constraints of the mission.
-The science motivation may include, but is not limited to, exoplanet detection and characterization, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.
+The science motivation may include, but is not limited to; exoplanet detection and characterization, stellar astrophysics, galactic and extragalactic astrophysics, and solar system science.

 The primary purpose of the TESS Guest Investigator Program is to enhance and maximize the science return from TESS.
 The program facilitates and supports both 2-minute and 20-second cadence observations with TESS and research undertaken with the FFIs.
 Any area of astrophysics may be proposed.